driesvints/jigsaw-site/source/docs/installation.md

 ```
 $ npm install
 ```
-to get install Jigsaw’s Node dependencies.
+to install Jigsaw’s Node dependencies.
 [Read more about compiling assets with Laravel Mix here.](/docs/compiling-assets)